Pseudonym-Tim/mewgenics-super-meat-boy-arcade-machine-furniture/README.md

 # Mewgenics Super Meat Boy Arcade Machine Furniture
 A MewFurnitureFramework mod for Mewgenics that adds a new Super Meat Boy-themed arcade machine to the game!
-<br>(Meant mostly as an example for the creation/release of [MewFurnitureFramework](https://github.com/Pseudonym-Tim/mewgenics-furniture-framework) furniture mods)
+<br>(To be used as an example for the creation/release of [MewFurnitureFramework](https://github.com/Pseudonym-Tim/mewgenics-furniture-framework) furniture mods)

 <img width="550" height="460" alt="image" src="https://github.com/user-attachments/assets/06939f3c-fbd7-4cbc-afe4-d73dc7dd46a4" />